nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
 * `addInt 1 algo` adds the interest `algo` to the 1st batchmate in the currently displayed list.
-* `addInt 3 database SWE MachineLearning` adds the interests `database`, `SWE` and `MachineLearning` to the 3rd batchmate in the currently displayed list.
+* `addInt 3 database swe machinelearning` adds the interests `database`, `swe` and `machinelearning` to the 3rd batchmate in the currently displayed list.

 ### Delete interests: `deleteInt`